-Effective today, October 1, 2019, Walt Disney World (WDW) is implementing a new policy in regards to strollers, wheelchairs and electric convenience vehicles (ECVs, a.k.a. “scooters”) that are rented from third party vendors.
+Effective October 1, 2019, Walt Disney World (WDW) implemented a new policy in regards to strollers, wheelchairs and electric convenience vehicles (ECVs, a.k.a. “scooters”) that are rented from third party vendors.
 Heads up that it could make a bit of a mess for those who use such services.

 We’ve posted the options and pros/cons that have been available for those who want to rent strollers and/or wheelchairs and or ECV/scooters during their stay at WDW.
 For those who have chosen to rent these wheeled vehicles from third party carriers, their stroller/ECV/wheelchair provider of choice had been allowed to drop their equipment off at your hotel before you arrived.

 Guests who use a stroller or mobility device when visiting Walt Disney World Resort have a variety of options including using a personally-owned stroller or mobility device, renting through ScooterBug—the Disney Featured Provider—or renting from another third-party company.